moka-rs/moka/README.md

 fn main() {
     let cache = Builder::new(10_000) // Max 10,000 elements
         // Time to live (TTL): 30 minutes .time_to_live(Duration::from_secs(30 * 60))
         // Time to idle (TTI):  5 minutes .time_to_idle(Duration::from_secs( 5 * 60))
         // Create the cache.
         .build();

-    // This element will expire after 5 minutes (TTI) if there is no get(). cache.insert(0, "zero");
+    // This entry will expire after 5 minutes (TTI) if there is no get(). cache.insert(0, "zero");

-    // This get() will extend the element life for another 5 minutes. cache.get(&0);
+    // This get() will extend the entry life for another 5 minutes. cache.get(&0);

-    // Even though we keep calling get(), the element will expire
+    // Even though we keep calling get(), the entry will expire
     // after 30 minutes (TTL) from the insert().
 }
 ```

 ## Segmented Cache

 Moka caches maintain internal data structures for entry replacement algorithms.
+These
-These structures are guarded by a lock and operations are applied in batches to avoid lock contention using a dedicated worker thread.
+structures are guarded by a lock and operations are applied in batches using a
-Under heavy updates, the worker thread may not be able to catch up to the updates.
+dedicated worker thread to avoid lock contention.
+Under heavy updates, the worker
+thread may not be able to catch up to the updates.
+When this happens, `insert` or
-When this happens, `insert()` or `remove()` call will be paused (blocked) for a short time.
+`invalidate` call will be paused (blocked) for a short time.

 If this pause happen very often, you may want to switch to a segmented cache.
+You can
-You can use `segments()` method of the builder to create such a cache.
+use `segments` method of the builder to create such a cache.

-## Requirements
+## Hashing Algorithm

-- Rust 1.45.2 or newer.
+By default, a cache uses a hashing algorithm selected to provide resistance against
+HashDoS attacks.

+The default hashing algorithm is the one used by `std::collections::HashMap`, which
+is currently SipHash 1-3, though this is subject to change at any point in the
+future.

+While its performance is very competitive for medium sized keys, other hashing
+algorithms will outperform it for small keys such as integers as well as large keys
+such as long strings.
+However those algorithms will typically not protect against
+attacks such as HashDoS.

+The hashing algorithm can be replaced on a per-`Cache` basis using the `with_hasher`
+method of the cache `Builder`.
+Many alternative algorithms are available on
+crates.io, such as the aHash crate.

+## Minimum Supported Rust Version

+This crate's minimum supported Rust version (MSRV) is 1.45.2.

 <!--
 - quanta requires 1.45.